Sapphirine/TwitterBasedMovieRecommendationSystem/Readme.txt

 * twitter API credential, Database credentials are removed from the original code. user needs to get his/her own twitter API key, database setup for the code to work.

-* training and testing data for Sentiment analysis model is in the "training and testing data after processing" foler
+* training and testing data for Sentiment analysis model is in the "training and testing data after processing" folder

 tweetextraction.py			python code to extract tweets from twitter and store in database.(input from source.txt to search for related movie keywords)